7sempra/rosetta/README.md

 # Rosetta

-**NOTE**: The JS API has changed in v0.3, see "Javascript API", below.
+**The JS API has changed to a synchronous model in v0.3; see "Javascript API", below.**

 Rosetta is a CSS *pre-* preprocessor that allows you to share variables between your Javascript code and a CSS preprocessor such as [Stylus](http://learnboost.github.com/stylus/), [Sass](http://sass-lang.com/), or [LESS](http://lesscss.org/).